andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 Where are the evaluation thermometers that can do the same for measuring the quality of the decisions made by noisy judges?
 What is special about intelligence that would prevent us from doing this?
+Nothing.
+The mathematical theorem that is central to this work shows that there is a way around this misconception.

+## You can grade three error-indepedent binary classifiers exactly using just algebra

+The core of the mathematics

 ## The fallacy of *only-intelligent* evaluation